 Surely we’ve all experienced the woes of time management at work.
 Do you often stay at work until night and don’t have enough time for all tasks?
 Does your pet still recognize you?
 We have the bad news – you don’t know how to plan your time correctly.

-Please don’t rush to get upset, today we will tell you and show several effective methods of time management that our team tested and convinced of their effectiveness.
+Please don’t rush to get upset.
+Today we will tell you and show several effective time management methods that our team tested and was convinced of their effectiveness.

 But first of all, let’s find out what time management is.
 And why it is so important.

 Time management is the practice of allocating your time to tasks productively and efficiently.